IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 You have a strong team and a very good project idea.
 It is also clear that you have a clear vision of the project.
 Since this course aims to finish the semester with an MVP - minimal viable product, consider scaling your project down to creating a web app and a telegram client that does core/main things - something that you can build on and improve later.
 Outline main features of your project and focus on execution.
 I would also think about which particular parts you can strip down - for example UI can be very simple (remember, we have only 7 weeks).
 Put the main emphasis on the technology core that you need to showcase: the technology that takes user input and create a schedule.
 {{< /hint >}}

+---
+weight: 2
+bookFlatSection: true
+title: "Week #2"
+---

+# **Week #2**

+### **Tech Stack Selection**

+We will use Python as our programming language because it has a large number of different libraries and frameworks, which can be very useful in the development process.
+In addition, the Python programming community is quite large, which makes it possible to find a large amount of open source code.

+We plan to use PyTorch as our main framework, as one of the most popular and scalable.
+Also, we will use Aiogram as API to communicate with Telegram bot, and OpenAI library to generate tasks names in natural language that people can add in their schedule.
+We will manage a database using postgresql and sqlalchemy libraries.
+Also, we plan to use sklearn, pandas and matplotlib for data preprocessing and filtering.

+Our team has enough experience and qualifications to use the chosen tools to develop the project.

+### **Architecture Design**

+1. **Component Breakdown**: Main components of our software solution are:
++ *Telegram bot*.
+This is a medium between the user and main system.
+It deals with tasks and events - users can add, edit, delete them and look at the list of current tasks.
+Also, telegram bot shows the generated schedule and marks the completed tasks.
+So, it plays the role of user interface.
++ *Task name classifier*.
+It allows us to encode task names written in natural language (that were obtained by Telegram bot) into a vector of numbers, i.e. to perform embedding.
+In addition, we use the OpenAI library to generate a dataset of tasks.
++ *Schedule prediction*.
+The function of this module is to create a schedule for the tasks given by the user.
+The coded task name from Task name classifier, and other information about this task received by the telegram bot are fed to the input of the model.
+The result is a schedule on a given day.

+2. **Data Management**: User info will be stored in sql databases.
+We will manage a database using postgresql and sqlalchemy python libraries.
+Model info will be stored in separate files and mapped by database to the user.

+3. **User Interface (UI) Design**:
+We are creating a Telegram bot that is a User Interface by itself.
+Here one can look at the functions that we plan to implement.

+{{< embed-pdf url="static/HealthyBasedProductivity/tg_functions.md" >}}

+5. **Integration and APIs**: We will use the telegram bot API.
+We will get info from the user and handle the message based on the functions discussed in UI.

+6. **Scalability and Performance**: For MVP we are assuming that only one user will use the system.
+However, for the future we are looking to make the bot asynchronous and copy models for each user.
+Also, our database may handle multiple users at a time.

+7. **Security and Privacy**: Since we communicate through telegram bot, API and security measures are in-built, and we do not have to provide security on this side.
+The sql libraries provide basic security, and for MVP that is enough.
+After the successful testing of MVP we will develop more advanced security.

+8. **Error Handling and Resilience**:
+Logging:
+  - Each function should have a debug log.
+Error handling:
+  - Bot will check a message to be appropriate for the current state.
+If not, just send an error message to the user.

+8. **Deployment and DevOps**: To make a robust development workflow, we will add mandatory pull request checks by another member of the development team.

+## **Week 2 questionnaire:**

+1) Tech Stack Resources: No, we don’t use any books.
+We are in search of state-of-art models, so we are using mainly articles and papers.

+2) Mentorship Support: Currently, we don’t have any mentors.
+However, we have people who agree to help and consult us in terms of model development, including Rustam Lukmanov and Vladimir Ivanov.

+3) Exploring Alternative Resources: We search articles and papers on ResearchGate, Elsevier, arxiv, etc. Documentation of frameworks and libraries we are supposed to use: TensorFlow, PyTorch, OpenAI, Aiogram, etc. To learn more about creating an asynchronous Telegram bot we will use a course on Stepik.

+4) Identifying Knowledge Gaps:

+We have some knowledge gaps regarding creating an asynchronous telegram bot.
+To close this gap, our bot developer will take a course on creating asynchronous bots.

+In addition, we have not much experience in finding appropriate models, so we consult with professionals in the field of AI and study articles on that topic.

+5) Engaging with the Tech Community: We use StackOverflow to ask questions and solve problems related to our tech stack.

+6) Learning Objectives: For this week, we set a goal of finding data generation methods and a suitable model architecture for scheduling.
+To do this, we use articles describing state-of-the-art techniques.
+In addition, we ask chatGPT questions under the condition to refer to the sources.

+7) Sharing Knowledge with Peers: Our team communicates via a group chat in Telegram, where we share all the information and ideas related to the project and the tech stack.
+In addition, we have a shared repository on GitHub and shared Google Docs for writing reports.

+8) Leveraged AI: We ask chatGPT questions under the condition to refer to the sources.

+### **Tech Stack and Team Allocation**

+1) *Telegram bot*.
+This is a medium between the user and main system.
+It deals with tasks and events - users can add, edit, delete them and look at the list of current tasks.
+Also, telegram bot shows the generated schedule and marks the completed tasks.
+So, it plays the role of user interface and will be implemented by Aiogram.
+The responsible person is Ilnur Khadiev.
+2) *Database*.
+This is a storage for the data given by the user.
+The responsible person is Ilnur Khadiev.
+3) *Task name classifier and data generation*.
+It allows us to encode task names written in natural language (that were obtained by Telegram bot) into a vector of numbers, i.e. to perform embedding.
+In addition, we use the OpenAI library to generate a dataset of tasks.
+The responsible person is Danila Shulepin.
+His task is to generate data, find a relevant pretrained NLP model and train it using Keras or PyTorch.
+4) *Schedule data generation*.
+Since the analyzed open source datasets turned out to be irrelevant, we decided to use Chat-GPT to generate data through OpenAI library.
+After mentioning all the necessary schedule properties, we got the relevant dataset for the initial training of the main model.
+The responsible person is Yaroslav Sokolov.
+The task is to properly generate the data.
+5) *Pre- and postprocessing filters*.
+These are linear mapping algorithms that would be written from scratch.
+First filter cleans up data and ensures that only relevant data is fed into the neural network, while the second is used for result estimation.
+If the result is not good enough, the neural network would regenerate it.
+This ensures that the model produces accurate results.
+We plan to use sklearn, pandas and matplotlib.
+The responsible person is Sofi Zaitseva.
+6) *Schedule Neural Network*.
+The neural network is the core of the proposed model.
+There are many known and used architectures, so we would try different approaches, mainly recurrent neural networks, and choose the best-fitting one.
+The realization will be implemented using PyTorch.
+The responsible person is Leon Parepko.

+The principles underlying the proposed model are based on generalizing an average person's schedule and finding specific patterns of planning tasks.
+The model aims to personalize the scheduler for each user by analyzing their scheduling patterns and preferences.